s-h-a-n-k/Phase-Field-Modelling/README.md

 # Phase-Field-Modelling
-Different diffusion processes in octave.
+Different diffusion processes in octave and python.